- Investigating how people cope with adverse life events, including suffering and the threat of mortality

-Sullivan, D. (in press).
-Cultural-Existential Psychology: The role of culture in suffering and threat.
-Cambridge: Cambridge University Press.
+Sullivan, D. (2016).
+Cultural-existential psychology: The role of culture in suffering and threat.
+Cambridge University Press.

 Sullivan, D., Landau, M. J., Young, I. F., & Stewart, S. A. (2014).
 The dramaturgical perspective in relation to self and culture.
 Journal of Personality and Social Psychology, 767-790.